NicoleYOsborn/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [ x] What problem does the context API help solve?

+Context API solves the problem of “prop drilling”, needing to pass props from component to component to reach components at the bottom of the component tree.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is an object which holds immutable state for the app.
+Actions are called when interactions on the DOM are requesting updates to state.
+The action requests the state from the reducer, which makes a copy of the part of the state that the action will be applied to and the new state is passed back to the DOM.
+All while leaving the original state intact in the store.

-- [ ] What is the difference between Application state and Component state?
+- [ x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that can be accessed by any component in the app.
+It is important to keep this state immutable, so that mutations to the state do not happen which can cause all kinds of bugs to occur.
+Application state can be changed within the component, and is only available to other components if it is passed via props.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a middleware, which allows for transition state during asynchronous actions.
+It changes the action creators because it has them return another function.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [ x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I liked Context API best because it seemed simpler and I didn’t have to install so many dependencies, just import something that is already included in React.

 ## Project Set Up